chase-moskal/xiome/legal.md

+if you have any questions, please email us at hello@xiome.io

 "we", "us", "our", and "xiome" refer to xiome.io and its associated software, app, and cloud platform

 # xiome.io terms of service